 How can youth transitions be more comprehensively understood within a life course perspective?

+Overview of Cohorts

 This PhD uses the National Child Development Study (University of London 2020a; 2020b), the British Cohort Study (Bynner 2021; University of London 2021), and the British Household Panel Survey and Understanding Society (University of Essex 2022) to accomplish its aims of researching youth in transition within a UK context.